Amazon reports boost in quarterly profits but misses revenue estimates

 Earnings per share for the second quarter came out to $1.26, higher than analysts expectations of $1.03.

+Like other tech companies, Amazon boosted its spending during the COVID-19 pandemic to keep up with higher demand from consumers who became more reliant on online shopping.
+But as demand cooled and wider economic conditions pressured other parts of its business, the company aggressively cut costs by eliminating unprofitable businesses and laying off more than 27,000 corporate employees.

+The cost-cutting has led to growth in profits.
+However, Amazon is also feeling the benefits of the buzz around generative artificial intelligence, which has helped reaccelerate its cloud computing unit, Amazon Web Services, after it experienced a slowdown.

-Sales for Amazon Web Services, the company's prominent cloud computing unit, saw a 19% jump compared to the same period last year.
+The company said Thursday that Amazon Web Services saw a 19% jump in revenue compared to the same period last year.

+“We’re continuing to make progress on a number of dimensions, but perhaps none more so than the continued reacceleration in AWS growth,” Amazon CEO Andy Jassy said in a statement.

+The cloud computing unit, whose customers are mostly businesses, has been attempting to lure in more customers with new tools, including a service called Amazon Bedrock that provides companies with access to AI models they can use to make their own applications.

 Meanwhile, revenue for the company’s core e-commerce business grew by 5%.
 Sales from its advertising business - which mostly comes from ad listings on its online platform - jumped by 20%.